cocotb/cocotb/documentation/source/simulator_support.rst

 Simulator Support
 *****************

-This page documents any known quirks and gotchas in the various simulators.
+This page documents specifics, limitations, workarounds etc. in the various simulators.

 .. _sim-icarus: